dcunited001/dcunited001.github.io/_posts/2019-04-11-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 structural changes to the psyche.
-These purely informational mechanics are mapped to the aforementioned noumena-like forms, which are not only eternally unchanging, but universal throughout space and time. while they are composed of ineffable "monadic substances", the same eternal forms can be tapped into by *any consciousness* and *any information-processing entity*, without any need for supernatural mechanics -- whether or not those exist is perhaps another question. this is essentially no different than the Tao or Leibniz's Monad. to me, the shaman's trance and spiritual experiences are visceral experiences in the minds of those who are intimately in tune with the nature of the eternal. it is projected to the mind as a visceral experience where archetypes of the eternal are witnessed by the shaman, who must then make sense of what was seen.
+These purely informational mechanics are mapped to the aforementioned noumena-like forms, which are not only eternally unchanging, but universal throughout space and time.
+While they are composed of ineffable "monadic substances", the same eternal forms can be tapped into by *any consciousness* and *any information-processing entity*, without any need for supernatural mechanics -- whether or not those exist is perhaps another question.
+This is essentially no different than the Tao or Leibniz's Monad.
+To me, the shaman's trance and spiritual experiences are visceral experiences in the minds of those who are intimately in tune with the nature of the eternal.
+It is projected to the mind as a visceral experience where archetypes of the eternal are witnessed by the shaman, who must then make sense of what was seen.